 Lead currents can be plotted just as easily.
-Select Current from the Vertical menu.
-Press CTRL + F9 to remove all curves.
+Press SPACEBAR to switch from voltage to current.
+Press CTRL + F9.
 Click on the base and emitter leads of Q1.
 The resulting curves show the current into each of these leads:

 Figure 8-3 Probing lead currents